Remote Naturalization Services

 The New Americans Campaign wants to help you during the upcoming months while we are all experiencing widespread closures and uncertainty due to the Coronavirus epidemic.
 There has been tremendous growth in the number of naturalized citizens over the past 20 years.
 The Pew Research Center reported currently 23 million naturalized citizens who are eligible to vote in 2020—a number that’s increased by 93% since 2000.
 But these are difficult times, now made more challenging by the COVID-19 epidemic.
 As much as possible, we want to help you keep some momentum going while we all adjust to new healthy, social distancing practices.
 So we are gathering suggestions from our partners.
 We hope you will contribute your ideas.
 Most of all take care; stay safe and healthy.

-1) Learn the nuts and bolts of how to develop your own remote citizenship services with A Guide to Remote Citizenship Services.
-This detailed guide was developed by the New Americans Campaign (NAC) Virtual Review partner, Asian American Advancing Justice—Los Angeles.
+1) Learn the nuts and bolts of how to develop your own remote citizenship services with a Comprehensive Guide to Remote Citizenship Services.
+This detailed guide was originally developed by the New Americans Campaign (NAC) Virtual Review partner, Asian American Advancing Justice—Los Angeles. and expanded with additional content from other NAC Virtual Review partners.
+You can also download Advancing Justice-LA’s original version of the Guide to Remote Citizenship Services.
 Download the guide to find tools, resources, planning considerations, sample service models, lessons learned and more.
 Immigration legal services providers may set up a remote legal review portal directly through the Immigration Advocates Network.

 2) The Catholic Legal Immigration Network, Inc. (CLINIC) has written a carefully considered practice advisory, Preparing Your Agency to Provide Immigration Legal Services During the COVID-19 Pandemic.
 It includes tips on how to prepare your physical office for the months ahead; how to prepare your staff to work remotely; how to maintain good communications with clients and staff; and how to prioritize your cases.